 Admitted applicants to USC typically have very strong GPAs.

-For the fall 2018 class, the average (unweighted) high school GPA was 3.79/4.00.
+For the fall 2019 class, the 25th/75th percentile high school GPA range was 3.72-3.99.
 This means that the majority of admitted applicants had relatively strong grades, getting mostly or all As and possibly a few Bs.